 Someone on a social site asked if anyone knew of a light meter that would measure the amount of light in their garden.
 I burst out in laughter thinking this was a great joke.
 Then someone posted a link to just such a product; the Sunlight Calculator.
 I cried.
-Are people really dumb enough to buy such a product?
+Are people really buying such a product?

 Sunlight Calculator – The Claims